Bigo bya Mugenyi: Layout

 Bigo is situated on the south shore of the Katonga River and is composed of an arcing, branched ditch and bank alignment encompassing both a smaller collection of enclosure as well as a crossing of the Katonga River.The outer ditches have a maximum width of more than 10 meters, range in depth from 1.5 to 4 meters, and altogether, contain approximately 20 breaks.
 Combined, the outer ditches run for more than 6 kilometers and encompass over 300 hectares with topography ranging from lowlands to a hilly area rising more than 4,000 feet.

 Situated on high ground within the outer boundary are four connected enclosures (1-4).
 Enclosures 1 and 2 are the largest of the group and share a northwest-southeast aligned ditch having two openings and that is only partially banked on the north side.
 Enclosures 3 and 4 are smaller and connected to the eastern ends of 1 and 2 (respectively) with a single opening between the large and small enclosures.
 Enclosures 1, 2, and 4 each have two external openings, while enclosure 3 only has one external opening.
 When measured from the base of the ditch to the top of the adjacent bank, the inner enclosures measure from 4 to 7 meters high.
 Three mounds, ranging from 2 to 3 meters tall, are found within (Mounds I and II) and adjacent to Enclosure 2 (Mound III).
 Of note, Mound III is positioned such that the western ditch of Enclosure 2 was constructed to avoid it.
 The lack of an embankment for much of the ditch between Enclosures 1 and 2 suggests the upcast soil was used to create one or more of the mounds.

 A single ditch and bank originating at the northwest corner of Enclosure 2 runs in a northeasterly direction and terminates at the Katonga River.
+Bigo Bya mugenyi is a UNESCO world heritage site.